Paayum Puli (soundtrack): Reception

+Karthik Srinivasan of Milliblog summarised "Good tunes and better orchestration – Imman in form".
 Choosing "Silukku Marame" and "Yaar Indha Muyalkutty" as the picks of the album, Siddharth K. of Sify rated the soundtrack 2.5 out of 5 and stated "On the whole, Paayum Puli is an album which has two tracks that work.
 The remaining tracks pass muster.
 One hopes the screenplay is racy enough & make up for the remaining tracks to grab the viewer's attention".
 S. Saraswathi of Rediff.com noted that "music by D. Imman leaves a lot to be desired [with] mediocre songs disrupt the narration".
 Anupama Subramanian of Deccan Chronicle noted "Music by Imman has plenty of masala during the first half."
 Kirubhakar Purushothaman of India Today wrote "D Imman's background score makes an impact, but other songs have just used Kajal's dates."
 M. Suganth of The Times of India wrote "Imman’s songs, despite being catchy and energetic, are bathroom breaks as they don’t fit in with the plot."